DarwinJones/tricksters_tavern/README.md

 4. Players take turns making escalating bets until someone calls the previous bettor a ***Liar***
 5. Once ***Liar*** is called, all players reveal their dice.
 	1. If the last bet was true, the challenger loses the round.
 If not, the bettor loses the round.
-	2. The losing player loses a die - becoming elimated when they lose their last one.
+	2. The losing player loses a die - becoming eliminated when they lose their last one.
 6. After a round ends, the player who lost that round starts a new round of betting.
-7. The winner is the last remaining player with at least 1 die.
+7. The last player with at least 1 die wins!

-See the RULES.md for the full ruleset and details about the new rules added in this version!
+See [RULES.md](https://github.com/DarwinJones/tricksters_tavern/blob/main/RULES.md) for the full rule set and details about the new systems we added to the game!

 ## New Additions!